Victoria (2015 film): Plot

 Victoria is a Spanish woman who moved to Berlin and has been living there for three months.
-She works in a cafe for a meagre wage, and does not know anybody in the city.
+She works in a cafe for a meager wage, and does not know anybody in the city.
 In addition, she does not speak much German, and her only common language with the people around her is English.
 Leaving a club at around 4 o’clock in the morning after a night of dancing and drinking, she meets four young men who are denied entry to the club.
 They are “Sonne” (sun), “Boxer”, “Blinker” (turn signal), and “Fuß” (foot).
 The men invite her to take a walk through the city and she agrees.
 After stealing some alcohol from an all night shop, they all get on the roof of an apartment building where they drink and smoke marijuana together, while Boxer reveals that he spent time in jail for hurting someone.

 When Victoria tells the others that she has to leave because she must open up the cafe she works at in a short time, Sonne, who was flirting with her the whole time, suggests accompanying her there and she agrees.
 When Sonne leaves with her, he is told by Boxer to return soon.
 It is implied that the four men have something important to do this night.

 When Victoria and Sonne arrive at the cafe, she invites him in for a cup of coffee, but he insists he only drinks chocolate milk.
 While the two are alone inside, Sonne notices a piano, tinkles a bit on it and then dares Victoria to also play something.
 After much coaxing, she sits down and masterfully plays one of the Mephisto Waltzes, deeply impressing and moving Sonne.
 She then reveals that she had dedicated her whole life to the dream of becoming a concert pianist but had been told a short time ago at her music school that she was not good enough to continue.